Afcon 2019: Baxter names unchanged Bafana Bafana starting XI for Nigeria clash | Goal.com

 Afcon 2019: Baxter names unchanged Bafana Bafana starting XI for Nigeria clash

-If it isn’t broken don’t fix it – this seems to be the thinking behind Bafana Bafana head coach Stuart Baxter's decision to name an unchanged starting XI ahead of his side’s 2019 Africa Cup of Nations quarter-final clash against Nigeria.
+If it isn’t broken don’t fix it – this seems to be the thinking behind Bafana Bafana head coach Stuart Baxter's decision to name an unchanged starting XI for his side’s 2019 Africa Cup of Nations quarter-final clash against Nigeria.

-Bafana have never beaten the Super Eagles at an Afcon as the previous two meetings ended in favour of Nigeria, but Baxter and his charges will be full of confidence following their stunning victory over Egypt in the previous round.
+Bafana have never beaten the Super Eagles at the Afcon finals, as the previous two meetings ended in favour of Nigeria, but Baxter and his charges will be full of confidence following their stunning victory over Egypt in the previous round.

 Once again, Baxter has entrusted the trio of Kamohelo Mokotjo, Bongani Zungu and Dean Furman to boss the midfield while Percy Tau and Lebo Mothiba partner Thembinkosi Lorch, who was the hero against Egypt.

-Lorch’s heroics against Egypt means that Themba Zwane misses out on a return to the starting XI after missing the previous match due to suspension.
+Lorch’s heroics against Egypt means Themba Zwane misses out on a return to the starting XI, after missing the previous match due to suspension.

 Meanwhile, Baxter looks to have found his No.1 in the absence of Itumeleng Khune, with Ronwen Williams yet again being preferred to Darren Keet.